soundasobject21/syllabus/README.md

 - Personal computer with USB port (an iPad will not work for this course)
 - Adapter for USB-A to USB-C if your computer only has USB-C ports
+- Zoom for class lectures and collaborations (camera optional)

 ### Required Reading / Materials